Article

 That’s not a coincidence.

-At your next leadership team meeting, spend 20 minutes on a real debrief of a recent project or quarter.
-Not a results review — an honest post-mortem.
+Pick a project or important meeting and spend 10, 15, or 20 minutes to do a real debriefslash after action review.
+Not a results review, an honest post-mortem.
 What went well, what didn’t, what changes.
 You go first.
 Share a genuine learning of your own.
 See what it opens up.

 Additional Resources: